snimu/blog/contents/modded-nanogpt-valembs/article.md

 5. 0 additional value embeddings (1436 sec ~= 23.9 min) (baseline)
 6. 4 additional value embeddings (1444 sec ~= 24.0 min)

-However, that happens only in the last ~50s.
+However, these times will of course vary over different training runs, and occur only in the last ~50s.
 In the time before that, which tells us more about what setting is consistently the best, this is the order from best to worst:

 1. 2 additional value embeddings
 2. 1 additional value embeddings